LoganEStack/shortstack/README.md

+- Add reading and deleting of database entries (show all; search by website, search by ID)
+- Change url encoding method
+- Change/focus DB
+- Add cache
+- DB Cleanup
+- Limit DB size to hosting maximum and "close" site until space is freed.
+- "User creation is out of scope for this project.
+Requests for database information require an auth token defined by the author."
-🐳 Containerize with Docker.
+- Containerize with Docker.

-🧪 Add unit tests (backend first, then frontend).

-🔁 Set up a dev + production config.
+- Set up a dev + production config.

-⚙️ Add CI/CD with GitHub Actions.
+- Add CI/CD with GitHub Actions.